lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/03-Simple-Airbnb/README.md

 ### 5 - As a user, I can add a flat

 Remember that to create a flat, we will need two routes.
 One route is there to display the new flat form, and another one is there to handle the `POST` request generated when submitting this form.
-Try to use directly the `form_for` helper in your view, and make the form look nice!
+Try to use directly the `form_with` helper in your view, and make the form look nice!

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/simple-airbnb/index.png)